Yellowstone: Ultimate Wolf & Wildlife Photo Expedition

-Day 2: Paradise Valley / Mammoth Hot Springs / Northern Range / Cooke City—Hartman Gallery
+Day 2: Paradise Valley / Yellowstone National Park—Mammoth Hot Springs / Northern Range Wolf Tracking / Gardiner

 Day 3: Wolf Tracking in the Lamar Valley / Hartman Gallery Visit

-Day 4: Lamar Valley / Norris Geyser Basin / West Yellowstone
+Day 4: Northern Range Wolf Tracking / Norris Geyser Basin / West Yellowstone

-Dawn illumines the snowy expanse of the Lamar Valley, and we return once more in search of wolves.
+As dawn breaks over the snowy expanse of the Northern Range, we return once more in search of wolves.
 An onboard spotting scope is always at the ready, allowing us to observe wolf activity from a distance without disturbing their natural behavior.
 Many of our Expedition Leaders have worked for years with on-site researchers who track the packs daily, and together they provide us every opportunity to find these charismatic animals in their natural surroundings.

 Day 5: Snowcoach Tour to Old Faithful

 This morning, board our private snowcoach and head into the park for an all-day adventure in the Old Faithful area.
 Because winter access to the park interior is limited to over-the-snow vehicles, we enjoy a peaceful opportunity to witness the magic of Old Faithful erupting in a crystalline veil of spray, without the crowds of summer.
 But the park's most famous geyser isn't the only attraction.
 This basin surrounding the Firehole River holds the highest density of geothermal features in the world, with opportunities to photograph more geysers, hot springs, mud pots and fumaroles.
 Because of the warmth provided by the steam vents and bubbling mud, wildlife congregates in the area during the winter—we'll hope to photograph trumpeter swans, bald eagles, elk and bison.
-Return to West Yellowstone for the night.

 Day 6: Grizzly & Wolf Discovery Center / Grand Teton National Park / Jackson